rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Dominion of Darkness

-The third great evil (after sin and death) came as a consequence of Babel..
+The third great rebellion against God (after sin and death) came as a consequence of Babel..

+???+ quote "Jubilees 10:36"
+    And the Lord sent a mighty wind against the tower and overthrew it upon the earth

 !!! quote "Ephesians 6:12"
     For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

 These are demons..

-???+ quote "Jubilees 10:36"
-    And the Lord sent a mighty wind against the tower and overthrew it upon the earth